w01fe/clojure-hadoop/README.txt

 everything is pre-built and there is nothing you need to do.

-If you downloaded the sources from Git, then you need to run the build with Maven.
+If you downloaded the sources from Git, then you need to run the build with Leiningen.
 In the top-level directory of this project, run:

-    mvn assembly:assembly
+    lein jar

-This compiles and builds the JAR files.
+This compiles and builds the JAR file.

-You can find these files in the "target" directory (replace ${VERSION}
-with the current version number of this library):

-    clojure-hadoop-${VERSION}-examples.jar :

-        This JAR contains all dependencies, including all of Hadoop 0.18.3.
-You can use this JAR to run the example MapReduce jobs from the command line.
-This file is ONLY for running the examples.

-    clojure-hadoop-${VERSION}-job.jar :

-        This JAR contains the clojure-hadoop libraries and Clojure 1.0.
-It is suitable for inclusion in the "lib" directory of a JAR file submitted as a Hadoop job.

-    clojure-hadoop-${VERSION}.jar :

-        This JAR contains ONLY the clojure-hadoop libraries.
-It can be placed in the "lib" directory of a JAR file submitted as a Hadoop job; that JAR must also include the Clojure 1.0 JAR.

-RUNNING THE EXAMPLES
+RUNNING THE EXAMPLES & TESTS

 After building, copy the file from

-    target/clojure-hadoop-${VERSION}-examples.jar
+    clojure-hadoop-${VERSION}.jar

 to something short, like "examples.jar".
-Each of the *.clj files in the src/examples directory contains instructions for running that example.
+Each of the *.clj files in the test/clojure_hadoop/examples directory contains instructions for running that example.

+The wordcount examples can also be run via the "lein test" command.

 USING THE LIBRARY IN HADOOP

-After building, include the "clojure-hadoop-${VERSION}-job.jar" file in the lib/ directory of the JAR you submit as your Hadoop job.
+After building, include the "clojure-hadoop-${VERSION}.jar" file in the lib/ directory of the JAR you submit as your Hadoop job.

 DEPENDING ON THE LIBRARY WITH MAVEN